-We generate revenue through laboratory services that are billed to Medicare, private medical insurance companies and to pharmaceutical companies who order our laboratory services, which can include sample collection kits, assay development, patient segmentation and stratification, genomic analysis, data analysis and reporting.
-Our revenue is generated from two revenue streams: assay revenue and contract revenue.
-Assay revenue can be highly variable as it is based on payments received by government and private insurance payors that are and are not under contract and can vary based on patient insurance coverage, deductibles and co-pays.
-As much of our assay revenue is driven by the samples that are sent by physicians to our central lab for testing, a key performance measure for us is samples that are received and processed by our central lab successfully, also known as billable samples.
-Our laboratory services are ordered by customers on projects that may span over several years, which makes our contract revenue highly variable.
-Segments of these contracts may be increased, delayed or eliminated based on the success of each customers' clinical trials or other factors.
+We generate revenue through laboratory services that are billed to Medicare, private medical insurance companies and pharmaceutical companies who order our laboratory services, which can include sample collection kits, test development, patient segmentation and stratification, genomic analysis, data analysis and reporting.
+Our revenue is generated from two revenue streams: test revenue and contract revenue.
+Test revenue can be highly variable as it is based on payments received by government and private insurance payors that are and are not under contract and can vary based on patient insurance coverage, deductibles and co-pays.
+As much of our test revenue is driven by the samples that are sent by physicians to our central lab for testing, a key performance measure for us is samples that are received and processed by our central lab successfully, also known as billable samples.
+We are currently prioritizing billable samples in geographies where we have payor coverage versus overall volume growth as one factor to potentially increase average selling price.
+Historically, less than one third of our total billable samples has been reimbursed.
+We continuously take measures with the goal of improving that proportion by leveraging our Medicare coverage and the over 130 million total covered lives for our test, as well as increasing our appeals and administrative process with payors' claim processing and medical affairs departments.